garvit3835/product-docs-feature/workspaces/kubernetes-cluster.md

 ```
 {% endcode %}

-To verify that all the pods are running:
+5. Verify that all the pods are running:

 {% code overflow="wrap" %}
 ```bash